-On January 24, 2014, the Company entered into a purchase agreement to acquire the Hasbrouck and Three Hills properties in southwestern Nevada for consideration of up to US\$30 million from Allied Nevada Gold Corp. ("ANV").
+On January 24, 2014, the Company entered into a purchase agreement to acquire 75% of the Hasbrouck and Three Hills properties in southwestern Nevada for consideration of US\$20 million from Allied Nevada Gold Corp. ("ANV").
 A US\$0.5 million non-refundable cash deposit was paid to ANV upon execution of the purchase agreement.
 A further US\$19.5 million cash payment was paid on April 23, 2014, at which time the Company acquired a 75% interest in the properties.

 On March 10, 2015, ANV announced that it had filed for Chapter 11 bankruptcy protection in the U.S. and was implementing a financial restructuring of its debt.
 On June 19, 2015, Waterton Precious Metals Fund II Cayman, LP ("Waterton") acquired all of ANV's exploration properties and related assets (excluding the Hycroft operation) for US\$17.5 million.
-The bankruptcy of ANV and the subsequent acquisition of the 25% interest in the Hasbrouck project by Waterton does not alter the Company's legal rights or interests in the Hasbrouck Project and the Company continues to hold title to the properties.

-As outlined in the purchase agreement, 100% title to the mineral rights underlying the Hasbrouck project was transferred into a Limited Liability Corporation (the "LLC") on September 1, 2016 with the Company retaining its 75% interest and Waterton its 25% interest for ownership and operating purposes.
+As outlined in the purchase agreement, 100% title to the mineral rights underlying the Hasbrouck Project was transferred into the LLC on September 1, 2016 with the Company retaining its 75% interest and Waterton its 25% interest for ownership and operating purposes.

-Subsequent to year end a formal operating agreement was executed whereby Waterton is required to fund their 25% share of expenditures on the property, or in the event they do not fund their 25% share, their interest will be diluted.
+On March 30, 2017 a formal operating agreement was executed whereby Waterton is required to fund their 25% share of expenditures on the property, or in the event they do not fund their 25% share, their interest will be diluted.
 The co-funding of project expenditures is effective from September 1, 2016.
-At December 31, 2016 an amount of approximately \$55,082 (US\$41,023) was recorded as Waterton's 25% share of LLC expenditures.
+At December 31, 2017 an amount of \$89,622 was recorded as Waterton's 25% share of LLC expenditures, which Waterton paid subsequent to the end of the period.